-12.3.1.
+11.3.1.
 Connector Configuration Files

-Connector configuration files map external resource objects to OpenIDM objects, and are described in detail in Chapter 11, "Connecting to External Resources".
+Connector configuration files map external resource objects to OpenIDM objects, and are described in detail in the chapter on Connecting to External Resources.
 Connector configuration files are named openidm/conf/provisioner.resource-name.json, where resource-name reflects the connector technology and external resource, such as openicf-xml.